Please note that Tapas no longer supports Internet Explorer.

 "I wish I could meet him again," she murmured.

 Her reverie was broken by the frantic sound of wings flapping.
 Dozens of birds flew out of the trees simultaneously, shooting into the sky with cries of terror.
-They were all flying away from one direction: the direction of her village.
+They were all flying away from one direction, her village.
 Instantly, a chilling sense replaced her curiosity.
 That was an unmistakable sign of danger.
 Something very bad was happening.

 Far from the spring's tranquility, the peace of Salkha Village had been torn apart.
 Panic screams replaced laughter, mixing with the sound of foreign hooves and clashing weapons.
 Black smoke began to rise from several burning gers.
 The enemy had come.